 Connecticut's preterm birth rate is 9.4%, which is classified as C+ by March of Dimes.
 Data are present for 6 of 8 counties in the state.

 Source: 2019 March of Dimes Report Card

 In Connecticut, 2 in 3 women have at least some college education.
 In Norwalk, Stamford, as well as Fairfield and Tolland counties, there are more women with Bachelor's degrees than those with high school diploma.
-At the same time, 1 in 4 women of Bridgeport, and 1 in 5 women in Hartford, New Britain, and Waterbury do not have a high school diploma.
+At the same time, over 20% of women in Hartford and Bridgeport do not have a high school diploma.

 Source: ACS 2018 1-year estimates, tables B15002, and B15002B through B15002I

 Data for all women.
 Median earnings are higher for women with more education.

 Source: ACS 2018 5-year estimates, table B20004

 The number of suspensions are reported for students with at least one in- or out-of-school suspension or expulsion.
 Male students are twice as likely to get suspensions than female students, but the number of suspensions for both genders has been decreasing.
 Most recent available data are from 2018-19 academic year.
 2017-19 was the first and only academic year when the data for non-binary students became available.